-- We ensure independence in establishing our executive compensation program. - · We conduct an annual review and assessment of potential and existing risks arising from our compensation programs and policies. - The Compensation Committee engages an independent compensation consultant to advise on executive and director compensation matters. - · We assess risks relating to our executive compensation program. - · We use equity awards that vest over time and deliver greater value as our stock price increases.
+- The Compensation Committee has 100% independent directors. - We conduct an annual review and assessment of potential and existing risks arising from our compensation programs and policies. - The Compensation Committee engages an independent compensation consultant to advise on executive and director compensation matters. - We tie our annual cash bonus opportunities to corporate objectives. - We use equity awards that vest over time and deliver greater value as our stock price increases. - We maintain stock ownership guidelines for our non-employee directors.